 IN THIS ARTICLE

-Hyperkalemia is a relatively common disturbance of electrolytes, and up to 8% of hospitalized patients in the U.S. are diagnosed with hyperkalemia.
+Hyperkalemia is a relatively common disturbance of electrolytes.
 Most cases of hyperkalemia are mild and may not produce any symptoms at all.
 Typically, hyperkalemia that develops slowly over time produces fewer symptoms than a sudden rise in potassium levels.

 Usually, symptoms do not become apparent until potassium levels are very high (7.0 mEq/l or greater).
 Sometimes people with hyperkalemia report nonspecific symptoms such as muscle weakness, tiredness, tingling sensations, or nausea.